 The Hula of Hawaii can be performed by female and male dancers.

-Girls and women use several costumes depending on the occasion, but most items are grass skirts, flowered shirts, wrist and ankle bracelets, and leis.
+Girls and women wear several costumes depending on the occasion, but most items are grass skirts, flowered shirts, wrist and ankle bracelets, and leis.

-In the past, women danced topless, but Western etiquette changed the habits.
+In the past, women danced topless, but Western etiquette changed their habits.
 Men usually wear a loincloth ("malo") or trousers and may pick a shirt or dance shirtless.

 The American missionaries who arrived in the Hawaiian Islands in 1820 immediately denounced it as a heretic, ungodly dance.

-Ten years later, and influenced by the religious lobby, Queen Ka'ahumanu prohibited its public performance.
+Ten years later, influenced by the religious lobby, Queen Ka'ahumanu prohibited its public performance.

 A Timeless Tradition